Before you invest in any style or image training these are the questions to ask a training provider.

 3) Are there different training options on offer?

-Is there a home study option if you are unable to attend the fixed training venue, because you live too far away and/or it is difficult for you to be away from home for days at a time?
+Is there an online home study option if you are unable to attend the fixed training venue, because you live too far away and/or it is difficult for you to be away from home for days at a time?

 4) How many people are on the face to face course?